zhuolonghao/zhuolonghao.github.io/_posts/2022-07-01-shadow-banking-mp.md

 </a>
 </p>

 The portfolio composition is sensitive to market condition and subject to change at the discretion of the fund managers.
-A year earlier, for instance, the fund allocated more in CP at 41.2%, while less in CDs at 12.7%, partly due to more credit appeitite and ample liquidity.
+A year earlier, for instance, the fund allocated more in CP at 41.2%, while less in CDs at 12.7%, partly due to more credit appetite and ample liquidity.

 ## MMMF Industry